MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Start-An-Express-Project/content.md

 })
 ```

+At this point, we could run our project with `node app.js` and we would see "Hello World".
+Remember that we still haven't added a template engine yet!
+We are just sending text back to the browser.

 # Install nodemon and launch your server

+Let's install `nodemon` if you haven't already.
 Make sure you've installed `nodemon` and run your server by running `nodemon`.
+[Nodemon](https://nodemon.io/) just helps us by restarting our server every time we change our code.

 ```bash
 $ npm install nodemon -g
 $ nodemon app.js
 ```

-You should see "Portfolio App listening on port 3000!" output in your terminal.
-And if you enter `localhost:3000` into your browser, you should see "Hello World".
+In your terminal you should see "Portfolio App listening on port 3000!" output in your terminal from the `console.log` inside of `app.listen(3000 ...)`.
+Now on your browser at `http://localhost:3000` you should see "Hello World".

+Hello there code!

 # Add Handlebars.js as a Templating Engine